hzeller/joystick-gcode-jog/README.md

 start the machine-jog program in a sub-process and send everything from the stdout stream to the printer and back from the printer into stdin of the process.
 (This would be awesome in OctoPrint ...).

+Use
+---
+To move around, use the joysticks to manipulate x/y/z.
+The speed of movement is proportional to the deflection of the joystick.

+To 'store' a current point in one of the six memory buttons, just do a long-press on the button.
+A short-press on that button will go back to that position.